ayoososanya/Hotel-Booking-Prediction/README.md

 # Hotel Booking Cancellation Prediction

-This project analyzes a real-world hotel booking dataset to identify key factors that contribute to booking cancellations.
-Using Excel for data cleaning, exploration, and visualizations, the goal was to uncover actionable insights that could help hotel managers reduce cancellations and improve operational efficiency.
+This project analyses a real-world hotel booking dataset to identify key factors that contribute to booking cancellations.
+Using Excel for data cleaning, exploration, and visualisations, the goal was to uncover actionable insights that could help hotel managers reduce cancellations and improve operational efficiency.

 ---